Skip to content

 Step 1: Verify browser-based access

-The AWS web interface ("AWS Console") can be accessed by following the steps below:
+Access the AWS web interface ("AWS Console") by following these steps:

 1. Visit https://osloorigo.awsapps.com/start